 Project 3 (2018-2021): "A Comprehensive Design of Community Microgrid"

 Design a hybrid microgrid suitable for future “smart” residential communities.
 Investigations will be carried to develop smart-grid functionality that increases the residential demand flexibility by tackling economical and behavioral aspects of consumer acceptance.
 In addition, implications of multi-microgrids connected to a common islanded distribution system are explored with the help of a simplified, but accurate model.
 This project is funded by Singapore Ministry of Education Academic Research Funding Tier 1 grant.

-The core purpose of a cyber-physical system is the gathering, distribution and sharing of data and the key question is how to make good use of such data.
-Through the deployment of advanced sensors like Phasor Measurement Units, system information can be gathered for online grid operations.
-Data enables identifying the state of individual components but also monitoring the state of the overall system.
-This requires turning the data into information, and based on such information define the actions to be taken.
-At the device level, by leveraging sensor data, system health conditions can be monitored in real-time, and faults can be detected and rectified at an early stage making the device more robust to external shocks but also avoiding negative impacts of a failure of the device onto the system.
-The objective is to focus on resilience centered preventive maintenance as opposed to purely cost optimization.
-At the system-level, data from sensors throughout the system can provide means to detect and eliminate fault conditions within the system, but also to define data-based local control decisions that can replicate the performance of a model-based optimal control approach.
-To ensure the reliability of the data, the sensor data should be continuously monitored to detect abnormal data.
-This project is funded by National Research Foundation Future Resilient Systems Program under Singapore-ETH Centre.
+The purpose of a cyber-physical system is the gathering, distribution, and sharing of data.
+Through the deployment of advanced sensors like Phasor Measurement Units, grid information can be gathered for online system operations.
+This requires turning the collected measurements into meaningful information, which then defines the actions to be taken.
+At the device level, by leveraging sensor data, system health conditions can be monitored in real-time, and faults can be detected and rectified at an early stage.
+This makes the device more robust to external shocks and minimize its negative impacts on the system when failed.
+The objective is to focus on preventive maintenance as opposed to cost optimization.
+At the system-level, sensor measurements collected throughout the system can provide means to detect and eliminate fault conditions within the electric grid and contribute to local control decisions.
+To ensure the trustworthiness of the data, the sensor data should be continuously monitored to detect abnormalities.
+This project is funded by National Research Foundation (NRF) Future Resilient Systems Program under Singapore-ETH Centre.